se-edu/guides/tutorials/javaFxPart1.md

 }
 ```

-Alternatively, you can follow the approach mentioned in [this tutorial](https://openjfx.io/openjfx-docs/#gradle).
+Alternatively, you can follow the approach mentioned in [this tutorial](https://openjfx.io/openjfx-docs/#gradle), but if you do, use `version = "17.0.7"` instead of the version given there.
 </div>

 ### If you are not using Gradle